Johannes Banfi Hunyades: Historical investigation

 The fifth extant portrait of Banfi Hunyades was discovered by Hungarian medical historian, Julius von Magyary-Kossa, in 1929 during research for his historical work, Ungarische Medizinische Erinnerungen.
 The portrait, in the collection of Dr Geza Faludy as of 1929, is a small silver medallion struck in 1645.
 The portrait has similarities to the engraved portraits in its borders, populated with alchemical imagery, but on the whole the medallion is very different.
 The medallion shows Hunyades in profile with a full head of hair, beard and small medallion.
 He is crowned with Latin text giving his name and birthplace, alongside his age of 69 at the foot.

 Around 1977, Hungarian academic George Gomori, during a survey of Hungarian Bibles in Oxford, discovered a note about a Hanau Bible (the second edition of the Vizsoly Bible) sold by the Bodleian Library to Christ Church Library around 1676.
-The beautifully bound 1608 German edition of the Bible was found to contain an inscription from none other than Banfi Hunyades himself.
-The inscription begins with the first gold lettered page, signed with a date of 1617 and the initials of Banfi Hunyades (H x I x NB for Hunyadinus Iohannes Nagybánya).
-The following page has a verse Latin poem, entitled Ad Antiquissimam et Celeberimam Academiam Oxoniensem, and a short Latin inscription giving some biographical information on Banfi Hunyades; describing himself as an "aurifaber" (i.e. a goldsmith and alchemist) and the son of "Benedick Banfi Huniadinus".
+The beautifully bound 1608 German edition of the Bible was found to contain an inscription from Banfi Hunyades himself.
+The inscription begins with the first gold-lettered page, signed with a date of 1617 and the initials of Banfi Hunyades (H x I x NB for Hunyadinus Iohannes Nagybánya).
+The following page has a verse Latin poem, entitled Ad Antiquissimam et Celeberimam Academiam Oxoniensem, and a short Latin inscription giving some biographical information on Banfi Hunyades; describing himself as an aurifaber (i.e. a goldsmith and alchemist) and the son of "Benedick Banfi Huniadinus".
 The Hungarian inscription on the page after describes his giving of the book to "the Oxford Library, to be remembered forever" on 15 July 1617.
 This inscription gives the definite date for his arrival to England as 1608, describing how in 1617 he had "lived here in England for 9 years".

-In popular culture

-In 2016, Walter Übelhart (an author of Baia Mare) published În umbra lui Shakespeare: Un roman istoric din Transilvania (published in English as In Shakespeare's Shadow: A novel from Transylvania), a multilingual alternate history novel with Banfi Hunyades as the protagonist.
-The novel speculatively characterises Banfi Hunyades as a contemporary and friend of William Shakespeare, who offered Shakespeare advice but preferred to stay in the shadows of history.